spotify/ratatool/ratatool-diffy/README.md

 Diffy contains record diff-ing classes that can be utilized by BigDiffy to perform Diffs over large datasets.
  Supported filesystems include Local, GCS (`gs://`), HDFS (`hdfs://`).
 There is also support for diff-ing directly from BigQuery tables.
- Currently supported formats are Avro, Protobuf, or BigQuery TableRow, but the CLI only supports Avro and TableRow.
+ Currently supported formats are Avro, Protobuf, or BigQuery TableRow, but the CLI only supports Avro and BigQuery TableRow.

 # BigDiffy